Inventus Mining (CVE:IVS) Shares Down 21.1% – What’s Next?

 Inventus Mining Corp.
-(CVE:IVS – Get Free Report) traded down 21.1% during trading on Saturday .
-The company traded as low as C$0.08 and last traded at C$0.08.
-Approximately 118,000 shares changed hands during trading, an increase of 26% from the average session volume of 93,681 shares.
+(CVE:IVS – Get Free Report)’s stock price was down 21.1% during trading on Friday .
+The stock traded as low as C$0.08 and last traded at C$0.08.
+Approximately 118,000 shares traded hands during mid-day trading, an increase of 26% from the average daily volume of 93,681 shares.
 The stock had previously closed at C$0.10.

 Insiders Place Their Bets

 In other news, Director Glen Alexander Milne purchased 577,000 shares of the company’s stock in a transaction on Tuesday, November 19th.
-The stock was bought at an average cost of C$0.06 per share, for a total transaction of C$31,735.00.
-Insiders have purchased a total of 1,952,000 shares of company stock valued at $99,235 over the last quarter.
-Company insiders own 31.70% of the company’s stock.
+The stock was acquired at an average cost of C$0.06 per share, for a total transaction of C$31,735.00.
+Insiders purchased a total of 1,952,000 shares of company stock worth $99,235 over the last quarter.
+31.70% of the stock is currently owned by corporate insiders.

 About Inventus Mining